 All of the sessions over both days provided valuable information and shared personal experiences.
-Our panel discussions at the end of the second day were especially well received as they provided insights from managers, from teachers and also from students and ultimately led to an open discussion of the difficulties being faced by the language education community at the moment.
+Our panel discussions at the end of the second day were especially well received as they provided insights from managers, from teachers and also from students.
+The teachers session focused on the issues from the face-to-face and the online classroom in relation to wellbeing, EDI and online learning and the managers discussed how to actually manage wellbeing and EDI in the workplace.
 Sharing with colleagues in this way allowed us to reinforce the support felt within the network and #eaqualsfamily.

-Eaquals AGM & EGM 2021
+Eaquals AGM & EGM 2022

-The Eaquals 2021 online AGM took place on 15th April 2021 and welcomed Chris Farrell as incoming Trustee for the first time as well as Susanna Dammann and Nergis Uyan who stood for their second term as Trustee.
+The Eaquals 2022 online AGM took place on 14th April 2022 and welcomed Giorgio Iemmolo as incoming Trustee for the first time and thanked Beata Schmid who stepped down from her role as Trustee after two full terms.

-Executive Director, Lou McLaughlin, provided an overview of the projects and developments over the last 12 months which included updates on frameworks e.g., newly developed Eaquals Academic Management Competences Framework (AMCF), and projects e.g., Socially-Distanced Classroom Report, Council of Europe Survey, and the Eaquals 2021 Webinar Series.
+Executive Director, Lou McLaughlin, provided an overview of the projects and developments over the last 12 months which included updates on frameworks e.g., complete suite of 3 frameworks, updated policy documents (Code of Governance, EDI Policy) and projects e.g., Council of Europe Survey, and the Eaquals 2022 Webinar Series as well as the newer Eaquals Plurilingual Webinar Series.

-Eaquals Trustees, Staff and Members at the 2021 online AGM.
+Eaquals Trustees, Staff and Members at the 2022 online AGM.

-Eaquals also held an online EGM (Extraordinary General Meeting) on 11th November 2021.
-This later EGM provided Trustees and members an additional amount of time in the year to see the ongoing effect of the pandemic before taking a decision and vote regarding membership fees for the following year.
+Eaquals also held an online EGM (Extraordinary General Meeting) on 3rd November 2022.
+This later EGM provided Trustees and members an additional amount of time in the year to see the continued effect of the pandemic before taking a decision and vote regarding membership fees for the following year.

-The EGM was also an opportunity for members to vote on the proposed changes to the Eaquals Articles of Association, learn about planned future events as well as put questions to the Eaquals Executive Director, Director of Accreditation and Eaquals Chair.
+The EGM was also an opportunity for members to learn about planned future events as well as put questions to the Eaquals Executive Director, Director of Accreditation and Eaquals Chair.